 - Plus Bumper Boats (now Buccaneer Battles) and the Grand Prix Race Track

-In 2000, Adventure World was bought out of receivership by a West Australian born and bred owner who lives only 15 minutes from Adventure World.
-The new owner saw value in some of the key attractions and the potential to develop Adventure World into a more diverse attraction that caters to the outdoor entertainment and escapist needs of the entire family in the growing technological world.
-The new owner set about investing in the park through renovation and redevelopment based on this premise and Adventure World saw rapid physical change in the next decade.
+Value was seen in some of the key attractions and the potential to develop Adventure World into a more diverse attraction that caters to the outdoor entertainment and escapist needs of the entire family in the growing technological world.
+It was set about to invest in the park through renovation and redevelopment based on this premise and Adventure World saw rapid physical change in the next decade.

 2013 saw the biggest investment in Adventure World’s 30 year history with the introduction of the world-class roller coaster ‘Abyss’ costing $12 million.
 Boasting the latest and most advanced ride technology in Australia, Abyss reaches -1 to 4.5 G-Forces – a thrust greater than that experienced during a space shuttle launch.
 The Roller Coaster has lived up to its hype being touted as ‘Australia’s Best Roller Coaster’ by Ed Dickinson, founder of the Australian Coaster Club.